madper/passenger/src/agent/Core/SpawningKit/README.md

 ### Summary with examples

-To help you better understand the concepts, the following table displays an example of how all the concepts map to supported languages.
+To help you better understand the concepts, the following table displays an example of how all the concepts map to potentially supportable languages.

 ~~~
 | Generic apps (no   | SpawningKit-enabled,   | SpawningKit-enabled,  |